flinksey/100-Days-of-Code/log.md

 **Thoughts**: Today's progress was good, too.
 The score function works well and the grid_update function works to at least 1 row level.
 Need to improve this so that it accounts for all necessary row levels.

 **Link to work**: [Grid Game](https://github.com/flinksey/game_time)

+### Day 16: September 2, 2020

+**Today's Progress**: Changed things up today, due to certain constraints, by working on the final assignment in Course 7 of the IBM Data Science Professional Certificate.

+**Thoughts**: Today was alright, I'm learning more about data visualization so that's awesome.
+I'm looking to apply whatever I learn in this specialization program to my own projects.
+Not sure if this will be possible in the remaining days I've got, considering some of the projects I initially had in mind.
+But I'll for sure look into it, because it would be great to do so.